andrewn-net/weather-function/README.md

 ### Tomorrow.io API key

 Sign up to https://www.tomorrow.io/ and obtain a Weather API key.
+Update .env with your key.

 ### Clone the Template